Chapter 4 : Facing Fate

-I heard a set of footsteps approach me, and my eyes scanned the surroundings.
-I wasn’t too pleased that someone was coming to ruin the tranquillity I had found here.
+Hearing a set of footsteps approach me, my eyes scan the surroundings.
+When I saw who it was, I wasn't too pleased to say the least.
+Of course it would be her who found me.

 “You found me then?”
 I asked Dom.

 “Yes.
 Eventually, mind.
 You shouldn’t have run off like that.
-Albus is practically going into hysterics about whether you would return in time, and whether the whole wedding would now be called off because of Scorpius showing up.”
-Dom didn't sound too pleased with me.
+Albus is going into hysterics about whether you would return in time, and whether the whole wedding would now be called off because of Scorpius showing up.”

 “Albus gets into hysterics about anything.
 If you said boo to him he would run away screaming.
 It’s a wonder that he chose to become an Auror.”
 That was my attempt at skirting around the real issue at hand.